What is an electron particle?

 118 | Og | Oganesson | 2 | 2 | 6 | 2 | 6 | Â 10 | 2 | 6 | Â 10 | 14 | 2 | 6 | Â 10 | Â 14 | 2 | 6 | 10 | 2 | 6 |

-The electrons are distributed in the orbitals in a definite order and the detailed modern structure of an atom is obtained from the electronic configuration of the atom.
+The electron arrangement in the orbitals of atoms in a definite order provides the electronic configuration of periodic table elements.

-The distribution of electrons in different shells not only provides the size of an atom but also suggests properties like chemical bonding, ionization energy, electron affinity, electronegativity, oxidation number or state, electromagnetic spectrum, thermal conductivity, etc.
+The distribution of electrons in different shells not only provides the size of an atom.
+It also provides properties like chemical bonding, ionization energy, electron affinity, electronegativity, oxidation number or state, electromagnetic spectrum, thermal conductivity, etc.

-Due to the stable electron arrangement of inert or noble gases like helium, neon, krypton, and xenon are chemically inert.
+- The noble gases (helium, neon, krypton, and xenon) are chemically inert because they contain stable electron arrangements in their atoms.
 From helium to xenon chemical reactivity increases because the size of the atom increases and ionization energy decreases.